gatsbyjs/gatsby/docs/blog/2017-10-16-making-website-building-fun/index.md

 ## Reducing the complexity around the _entire_ process of building a website

-If we think about the process of building for the web, there are many steps before we get to actually coding the frontend.
+If we think about the process of building for the web, there are many steps before we get to actually coding the front end.

 For example, how does a single image typically get on a website?